Older People's Champions

 Why are they important?

-Local authorities are responsible for providing and supporting many services which older people rely on – such as public transport, social care provision, planning and community services.
+Local authorities are responsible for providing and supporting services which many older people use frequently – such as public transport, social care provision, planning and community services.

 With many local authority budgets under pressure, older people need someone specifically tasked with standing up for their interests and finding out what they need from local decision makers.